shrideio/shoebox/README.md

     - On *step 6* **Cloudfalre** is chosen as a DNS provider for the dns challenge.
 Please consult with the [DNS providers](https://community.letsencrypt.org/t/dns-providers-who-easily-integrate-with-lets-encrypt-dns-validation/86438) list supporting *Let's Encrypt* and *Certbot* [DNS Plugins](https://certbot.eff.org/docs/using.html#dns-plugins) integration.

 3. Setup *Cloudflare* credentials

     - Create a [Cloudflare account](https://dash.cloudflare.com/sign-up), the basic plan is free of charge, and get the api key

-    - Change the nameservers at your domain name provider controil panel to the Cloudflare's name servers
+    - Change the name servers at your domain name provider control panel to the Cloudflare's name servers

     - <a name="turn-off-http-proxy"></a>Turn off the HTTP proxy for main and subdomain names. click the cloud icon ![Alt text](/resources/img/http_proxy_on.png?raw=true "HTTP proxy - ON") next to each domain/subdomain name to gray it out ![Alt text](/resources/img/http_proxy_off.png?raw=true "HTTP proxy - OFF").
         > If you forget to disable the http proxy you may receive an obscure error such as `ERR_TOO_MANY_REDIRECTS`